Quantum-Optics-LKB/xp2nlse-ml/README.md

 - **tqdm**
 - **kornia**

-These dependencies can be installed using mamba:
+These dependencies can be installed using mamba.

+The requirements are in the requirements.txt at the root of the repo.

 ### Installation